prototypefund/reproducible-website/_docs/source-date-epoch.md

 endif
 ```

-''The above will work with either GNU or BSD date, and fallback to ignore SOURCE_DATE_EPOCH if both fails.''
+The above will work with either GNU or BSD date, and fallback to ignore `SOURCE_DATE_EPOCH` if both fails.

 ### CMake